-- 6.245 Clean air is vital for human health and the environment.
+6.246 Clean air is vital for human health and the environment.
 In humans, both long and short term exposure to air pollution is linked to higher rates of cancer, asthma, stroke, and heart disease, and associations have been found with both diabetes and obesity.
 Likewise, for the environment, air pollution can negatively affect natural habitats, ecosystems and processes, and plants and animals.
-Serious environmental impacts of air pollution occur as a result of nitrogen deposition, acid deposition, and the direct toxic effects of pollutants in the air (see Policy EN 11: Ashdown Forest Special Protection Area and Special Area of Conservation for further information). - 6.246 Therefore, in determining all planning applications for major and minor development (please see Glossary), and prior to an assessment of impacts, the Local Planning Authority will require all developments to implement basic mitigation measures that will help improve the air quality of the borough as a whole.
-In addition to this, and where appropriate, the Local Planning Authority will consider the impact of a development on air quality in terms of both the traffic generated by the development and the operational characteristics of the development. - 6.247 When reviewing planning applications and determining whether a detailed assessment is required, the following five aspects of air quality will be considered: - Ensuring levels of air pollutants monitored in Air Quality Management Areas (AQMAs) is not compromised by development proposed within, or nearby, the AQMA; - 2.
+Serious environmental impacts of air pollution occur as a result of nitrogen deposition, acid deposition, and the direct toxic effects of pollutants in the air (see Policy EN 11: Ashdown Forest Special Protection Area and Special Area of Conservation for further information).

+- 6.247 Therefore, in determining all planning applications for major and minor development (please see Glossary), and prior to an assessment of impacts, the Local Planning Authority will require all developments to implement basic mitigation measures that will help improve the air quality of the borough as a whole.
+In addition to this, and where appropriate, the Local Planning Authority will consider the impact of a development on air quality in terms of both the traffic generated by the development and the operational characteristics of the development. - 6.248 When reviewing planning applications and determining whether a detailed assessment is required, the following five aspects of air quality will be considered: - Ensuring levels of air pollutants monitored in Air Quality Management Areas (AQMAs) is not compromised by development proposed within, or nearby, the AQMA; - 2.
 Ensuring levels of air pollutants outside of AQMAs is maintained at or below current levels; - 3.
 Ensuring proposed development does not introduce sensitive receptors, such as schools, into an area of poor air quality such as an AQMA; - 4.
 Ensuring development design does not expose occupiers to poor indoor air quality; - 5.
-Capturing opportunities to improve air quality. - 6.248 Policies EN 21: Air Quality, EN 22: Air Quality Management Areas, and EN 23: Biomass Technology are designed to capture all of the above aspects.

-- 6.249 The overall aim of Policy EN 21 is to improve and maintain levels of air pollutants through the development management process and to reduce exposure to poor air quality, thus supporting the Council's Air Quality Action Plan 2018-2023.
-It has been developed having regard to the latest European and national legislation, in addition to national policy and best practice guidance documents, alongside the requirements of assessment and mitigation. - 6.250 For major development, early (pre-application) engagement with the Local Planning Authority is required: at this stage, sensitive receptors will be considered (including peak time emission impacts) and the Local Planning Authority will decide if the application needs to be accompanied by a full and detailed assessment of the likely impact of airborne emissions predicted to result from the development. - 6.251 Where detailed assessments are required, developers should liaise with the Local Planning Authority to consider cumulative impacts.
+Capturing opportunities to improve air quality. - 6.249 Policies EN 21: Air Quality, EN 22: Air Quality Management Areas, and EN 23: Biomass Technology are designed to capture all of the above aspects. - 6.250 The overall aim of Policy EN 21 is to improve and maintain secure safe levels of air pollutants through the development management process and to reduce exposure to poor air quality, thus supporting the Council's Air Quality Action Plan 2018-2023.
+It has been developed having regard to the latest European and national legislation, in addition to national policy and best practice guidance documents, alongside the requirements of assessment and mitigation.
+This includes the current good practice expectation to install gas-fired boilers that do not exceed 40 mg NOx/kWh. - 6.251 For major development, early (pre-application) engagement with the Local Planning Authority is required: at this stage, sensitive receptors will be considered (including peak time emission impacts) and the Local Planning Authority will decide if the application needs to be accompanied by a full and detailed assessment of the likely impact of airborne emissions predicted to result from the development. - 6.252 Where detailed assessments are required, developers should liaise with the Local Planning Authority to consider cumulative impacts.